 Through the SOMAH program, funding may be reserved for property owners/operators who have committed to the purchase and installation of an eligible PV system at a given project site.
 A funding reservation provides the purchaser assurance that the reserved funds will be available when the Incentive Claim is made.
-Reservations are made on a first-come, first-served basis, and last for the duration of the applicable reservation period.
 The SOMAH program uses an online application tool, PowerClerk, to simplify the application process and confirm the incentive amount reserved, contingent on receiving all documents.
+Section 4.1, Application Pipeline Management, provides information on SOMAH application pipeline.

-There are two tracks to apply for a SOMAH incentive: Track A and Track B. Both tracks provide fixed, up front, capacity-based incentives for qualifying solar energy systems, using the EPBB methodology.
+There are two tracks to apply for a SOMAH incentive: Track A and Track B. Both tracks provide fixed, upfront, capacity-based incentives for qualifying solar energy systems, using the EPBB methodology.